apalhinha/workout/content/exercises/auto/p/parallettes-l-sit-tuck.md

 ---
-date: 2021-03-17T22:45:57+01:00
 draft: false
 title: "Parallettes L-Sit Tuck"
 url: "/exercises/parallettes-l-sit-tuck-workout-exercise"
 eid: "lsit-tuck-pllt"
 exercise: "Parallettes L-Sit Tuck"
-description: "See the Parallettes L-Sit Tuck exercise, including video demonstration and instructions on how-to perform.
-Identify benefits and activated body parts, see similar, related and supporting exercises."
+description: "See the Parallettes L-Sit Tuck exercise, including video demonstration, instructions on how-to perform, benefits, activated body parts and related exercises."
 intro: ["Exercise is a preparation for the L-Sit.
 It requires strong shoulders and abs, although other muscles are also involved."]
 steps: ["Stand on the parallettes, arms straight and shoulders pressed down.", "Remove the feet off the ground with bent knees, in a kind of a tuck position.", "Extend the legs in a straight position, horizontal to the floor.", "Count the seconds you can hold."]
 hints: ["Key points are shoulders and abs, ensure they are prepared.", "Other muscles are also involved, this is a complete exercise.", "When starting, to be able to hold the position for a few seconds is already a great exercise."]